Package insert / prescribing information

 Erythromycin is not removed by peritoneal dialysis or hemodialysis.

-In most patients, Erythromycin Base Film-coated tablets are well absorbed and may be dosed orally without regard to meals.
-However, optimal blood levels are obtained when Erythromycin Base Film-coated tablets are given in the fasting state (at least 1/2 hour and preferably 2 hours before meals).
+In most patients, erythromycin tablets are well absorbed and may be dosed orally without regard to meals.
+However, optimal blood levels are obtained when erythromycin tablets are given in the fasting state (at least 1/2 hour and preferably 2 hours before meals).

-The usual dosage of Erythromycin Base Film-coated is one 250 mg tablet four times daily in equally spaced doses or one 500 mg tablet every 12 hours.
+The usual dosage of erythromycin tablets is one 250 mg tablet four times daily in equally spaced doses or one 500 mg tablet every 12 hours.
 Dosage may be increased up to 4 g per day according to the severity of the infection.
 However, twice-a-day dosing is not recommended when doses larger than 1 g daily are administered.

 Age, weight, and severity of the infection are important factors in determining the proper dosage.
 The usual dosage is 30 to 50 mg/kg/day, in equally divided doses.
 For more severe infections this dosage may be doubled but should not exceed 4 g per day.